jehad-issa/Python-Project/README.md

         The contact with farmer will be by phone number (in each crop there is a contact field )
-       * contact farmer : as we said the phone number will be the contact tool. so when trader click in contact field trader will have the phone number for farmer and description of the crop And trader can click on buy button to add this crop for his purchases
+       * contact farmer : as we said the phone number will be the contact tool. so when trader click in contact field trader will have the phone number for farmer and description of the crop And trader can click on buy button to add this crop for his purchases<br />
        * Purchases crops : This page have a table of names of crops that trader buy and information about them

  ## Tools :